 Sneakers are an all-time favorite, perfect for a walk around town, office wear, or a weekend hangout.
-Whereas many might live a new pair of on-trend kicks, the footwear industry has had its challenges when it comes to making ethical and sustainable sneakers.
+Whereas many might love a new pair of on-trend kicks, the footwear industry has had challenges in making ethical and sustainable sneakers.
 Many sneaker brands use virgin plastic, harmful dyes, and toxic chemicals harmful to people and the environment.

-However, there are footwear brands that are committed to making more sustainable sneakers, ensuring you put your best eco feet forward.
+However, some footwear brands are committed to making more sustainable sneakers, ensuring you put your best eco feet forward.

-To help you choose shoes better for the planet, we explore below a list of some of the best ethical and sustainable sneakers.
+To help you choose shoes better for the planet, we list some of the best ethical and sustainable sneakers below.

-Furthermore, many sneakers made from oil-derived synthetics do not biodegrade and draw on finite (and polluting) resources, ultimately contributing to greenhouse gas emissions which cause global warming.
+Furthermore, many sneakers made from oil-derived synthetics do not biodegrade and draw on finite (and polluting) resources, ultimately contributing to greenhouse gas emissions that cause global warming.